taskcontrols/py-taskcontrol/README.md

 # taskcontrol
-    Create named workflow task controls and run the tasks with respective before and after middlewares
+    Create named shared / isolated workflow task controls and run the tasks with respective before and after middlewares

 taskcontrol is a python library to create tasks in and based on named workflow controls.
 It allows middlewares before and after each task. taskcontrol can run single or multiple tasks at a task run invocation.